zombiebobc/finance-app/README.md

    - **Activity (Spent)** updates in real time based on transactions for the selected month.
    - **Available** is color-coded (green > 0, yellow = 0, red < 0) for quick status checks.
    - **Budget Used %** highlights spending progress (warning above 90%, red when overspent).
+   - Only categories with **Assigned > $0** appear in the list to maintain an opt-in workflow; zero-assigned categories remain hidden until funded.
+   - The **Financial Health Snapshot** at the top surfaces income, assignments, unassigned dollars, live spending totals, availability, utilization, and a projection—use the inline income override to keep planning aligned with reality.
+   - Combine granular transaction categories with broader budget envelopes via `budget_category_aliases` in `config.yaml` (e.g., map `"Purchase Amazon"` and `"Purchase Target"` into a single `"Shopping"` budget).
 5. Expand the **View Budget Table** panel to export a tabular view for analysis or CSV export via Streamlit.

 Budgets are saved per month using the first and last day of the selected month.
 The design is extensible, enabling additional period types in future updates.

+> **Tip:** The **Financial Health Snapshot** stays visible at the top, even when no categories are funded yet, so you always have an at-a-glance view of totals.
 ### Viewing Features
 - **Command-Line Viewer**: Query and filter transactions from the terminal
 - **Web UI**: Interactive Streamlit-based web interface for viewing transactions